misterfish/stick/README.md

   far more pleasant to work with, and which will still work even if/when the proposal is accepted.

-If you really want to do bitwise math, see below.

 The overloading is made possible thanks to the great [babel-plugin-operator-overload](https://github.com/jussi-kalliokoski/babel-plugin-operator-overload) library by Jussi Kalliokoski (@jussi-kalliokoski).